AML-202102/RL/README.md

 ### Experiments (1 point)

 You will work on the 3 following parameters: learning_rate, discount_rate, exploration_decay_rate.
-Choose 2 other values than the one already implemented in the baseline for each parameter and perform a search grid ( you must get 9 experiments at the end).
+Choose 2 other values than the one already implemented in the baseline for each parameter and perform a search grid ( you must get 9 experiments at the end, each experiment should last 2 to 5 minutes).
 Add your results to the report, discuss your value choices and conclude about the best parameters combination.

 ## Part 2: Deep Q-Network using CartPole environment (2.5 points)